MacHu-GWU/git_web_url-project/README.rst

 .. image:: https://git-web-url.readthedocs.io/en/latest/_static/git_web_url-logo.png
     :target: https://git-web-url.readthedocs.io/en/latest/

-``git_web_url`` is a CLI tool and also a Python library can print the url of a local file in a git repo so you can one-click to open it in web browser.
+``git_web_url`` is a CLI tool and also a Python library that prints the URL of a local file in a git repo so you can one-click to open it in web browser.

-Currently it supports:
+**Currently it supports**:

+Git Hosting Services:

 - GitHub
 - GitHub Enterprise